ageha734/shlack/README.md

 ```

 For now, you need to clone the repo and have Rust installed to use this.

-And you need to pass in the token on each call with `-t TOKEN`.
+Set an environment variable `SLACK_TOKEN`.
 You can get a token here: https://api.slack.com/docs/oauth-test-tokens

 Clone the repo and run this: